Let’s talk about Babywise and sleeping through the night. This is a big one!

 On the one hand, it’s great when the baby sleeps longer than that 3-hour time span that you’d normally be waking them to feed, but on the other, it can be aggravating when they wake up randomly throughout the night.

 Part of handling middle of the night wake ups can lead to issues regarding sleep props.

-It’s wise to be mindful of how to handle the wakings.
+It’s wise to be mindful of how to handle the wakings, especially when you hear baby cry.
 And, again, this is an area where every baby may differ.